 GimpGirl Community has always been an all-volunteer run organization.
 The following contributors are regular volunteers that have a strong dedication to our mission and making this community amazing.

 Jennifer Cole (SL: JennyLin Arashi) is a founding member and Director of the GimpGirl Community.
-Jennifer is also an undergraduate studying disability studies at City University of New York (CUNY) and a research associate in the Experiential Design and Gaming Environments (EDGE) Lab at Ryerson University.
+Jennifer is also a research associate in the Experiential Design and Gaming Environments (EDGE) Lab at Ryerson University.
 She has worked with Oregon Public Health to create state policy recommendations around women with disabilities and sexual health.
-Jennifer currently resides in Washington State.
+Jennifer currently resides in Washington State with her boyfriend and his son.
 She is an invited speaker and author on topics such as disability, social media, technology and sexuality.

 Lucy Macdonald (SL: Ofelia Pevensey) is the Assistant Director of GimpGirl Community.
 She is from Scotland where she also chairs a local Access Panel.
 Lucy studied HNC Fine Art and has a Graduate Certificate in Inclusive Environmental Access and Design, providing access auditing skills.
 Her interests lie in disability advocacy, access design, fine art, graphic design, photography, gardening and cooking.
 She has contributed design skills within GimpGirl.
 As Assistant Director Lucy facilitates team projects, administrative tasks and co-ordinates Second Life events.